MDE Calculator

-Minimum Detectable Effect is the smallest improvement your test can reliably detect given your sample size and statistical settings.
+Find out the smallest change your A/B test can detect given your traffic and conversion rate.

 Controls your false positive rate.
 At 95% confidence, there's a 5% chance of declaring a winner when there's no real difference.